Terms and Conditions

 - 4.3.
 All goods are subject to delivery charges, where applicable, and VAT at the standard rate.
 These may not always be included in the quote.

 - 5.1.
 A binding contract is formed between the buyer and the seller when the buyer receives confirmation from the seller by e-mail, telephone or other agreed means that the buyer’s order has been accepted.

 - 5.2.
-After acceptance the buyer shall not be entitled to reject the good which are in accordance with the contract.
+After acceptance the buyer shall not be entitled to reject the goods which are in accordance with the contract.

 6. Supply of Goods

 - 6.1.
-The buyer is solely responsible for insuring that the goods are suitable and fit for the purpose.
+The buyer is solely responsible for ensuring that the goods are suitable and fit for the purpose.